karimelshami/chat-app/README.md

     "timestamp":"2014-10-1608:14:55”,
     "conversationid":"2","status":"0"}

-4. Get a limited amount of messages *used but not finished as i couldn't find a use case*
+4. Get a limited amount of messages *used*

   /conversation/:conversationId/message/limited
   GET
- *No use case yet*
-  Takes limit and offset as query params and returns an array of messages objects Example response :
+ used by sending offset zero to get all the latest user messages,couldn't find any use case for using offset Takes limit and offset as query params and returns an array of messages objects Example response :
   {"id":"30",